Culture of violence makes for hit TV in Turkey

 Neither of the privately-owned TV stations responsible for the shows has commented, but household goods distributor Shafer withdrew its sponsorship of the Seda Sayan show.

 “Murder is presented as if it’s normal.
 It’s like he did something right.
-It’s being rewarded and the killer becomes legitimised,” she said of Calinak’s TV appearances.
+It’s being rewarded and the killer becomes legitimized,” she said of Calinak’s TV appearances.

 “This shows the increasing moral erosion and downfall in Turkey.
 It is the peak of violent capitalism ...
 For everyone to have whatever they want whenever they want it, it is as if everything is permissible,” she said.